For years I have been creating screenshots for various reasons;

 - Repeat the same process, however, use the Alt + PrtScn key combination to see the difference, you will notice it does not include the taskbar or start button.

-Screenshot using Microsoft Office
+Create a Screenshot using Microsoft Office

 The screenshot process within Microsoft Office is very easy.
 Ensure you have open the window you wish to create a screenshot of, in this case, keep your web browser window open.